East Antarctic Ice Sheet: Description

 Location and diagram of Lake Vostok, a prominent subglacial lake beneath the East Antarctic Ice Sheet.

 East Antarctic Ice Sheet is located directly above the East Antarctic Shield – a craton (stable area of the Earth's crust) with the area of 10,200,000 sqkm, which accounts for around 73% of the entire Antarctic landmass.
 East Antarctica is separate from West Antarctica due to the presence of Transantarctic Mountains, which span nearly 3,500 km from the Weddell Sea to the Ross Sea, and have a width of 100–300 km.

+In areas sometimes collectively described as East Antarctica's subglacial basins it is believed that once the warming reaches around 3 C-change then collapse will occur over a period of around 2,000 years.
+This would ultimately add between 1.4 m and 6.4 m to sea levels, depending on the ice sheet model used.
+The EAIS as a whole holds enough ice to raise global sea levels by 53.3 m.
+However, it would take global warming in a range between 5 C-change and 10 C-change, and a minimum of 10,000 years for the entire ice sheet to be lost.

 The ice sheet has an average thickness of around 2.2 km.
 The thickest ice in Antarctica is located near Adélie Land close to the ice sheet's southeast coast, at the Astrolabe Subglacial Basin, where it measured 4897 m around 2013.
 Much of the ice sheet is already located at a high elevation: in particular, Dome Argus Plateau has an average height of around 4 km, and yet it is underlain by the Gamburtsev Mountain Range, which has the average height of 2.7 km and is about equivalent in size to the European Alps.
 Consequently, the ice thickness over these mountains ranges from around 1 km over their peaks to about 3 km over the valleys.